-Growing up in Dorchester, I was fortunate to learn from my family the value of working hard: For your family, for your neighborhood, and for your principles.
-Working for the betterment of our neighborhoods runs in my family – all the way back to the 1960’s when my grandfather, Richard Murphy, organized all the local neighborhood associations under one united group (Dorchester United Neighborhood Association) to advocate for a park and community buildings on acres of former landfill in Dorchester.
+Growing up in Dorchester, I was fortunate to learn from my family the value of working hard for our families, neighborhoods, and principles.
+Working for the betterment of our neighborhoods runs in my family – all the way back to the 1960’s when my grandfather, Richard Murphy, organized all the local neighborhood associations under one united group, Dorchester United Neighborhood Association, to advocate for a park and community buildings on acres of a former landfill in Dorchester.

 I learned how to lead and how to stand up for all of us from my family.
 My years giving back to Boston convinced me that the City Council needs to listen more to the voices of our neighborhoods.
 TOGETHER WE WILL BRING BOSTON BACK.

 Knowing how important strong unions are to the quality of life for all Bostonians, I will ensure that the City of Boston maintains its commitment to prevailing wage contracts with vendors and contractors, and expands its programs to encourage younger Boston residents to apply for trade union training and apprentice programs, and continue to advocate at the State House for laws and protections for all unions and working families.
 These will be among my most important priorities as a City Councilor.